 For this example, you would play the fifth fret note and while it is still ringing out, use another finger to press down the seventh fret on the same string.
 This technique results in a quick change between notes and is popular in guitar solos.

-Very similar to a hammer on, a pull off is notated with a P between two notes, like this: 7-P-5.
-To play the pull off in the example, play a note on the seventh fret.
+Like a hammer on, a pull-off is notated with a P between two notes, like this: 7-P-5.
+To play the pull-off in the example, play a note on the seventh fret.

 While you play the seventh fret, place another finger on the fifth fret and pull your finger off the seventh fret.